bobleesj/cif-bond-analyzer/README.md

 ## Changelog

+- 20240330 - Added sequential folder processing and customizable histogram generation.
+See [Pull #16](https://github.com/bobleesj/cif-bond-analyzer/pull/16).
-- 20240326 - support automatic preprocessing and moving of unsupported CIF files
+- 20240326 - Implemented automatic preprocessing and relocation of unsupported CIF files.
-- 20240311 - support PEP8 linting with `black` ([Pull #12](https://github.com/bobleesj/cif-bond-analyzer/pull/12))
+- 20240311 - Integrated PEP8 linting with `black`.
+See [Pull #12](https://github.com/bobleesj/cif-bond-analyzer/pull/12).
-- 20240310 - support both element-based and label-based outputs for Excel, JSON, histgorams ([Pull #11](https://github.com/bobleesj/cif-bond-analyzer/pull/11))
+- 20240310 - Enhanced output options to include both element-based and label-based data for Excel, JSON, and histograms.
+See [Pull #11](https://github.com/bobleesj/cif-bond-analyzer/pull/11).
-- 20240301 - For files with more than 200 atoms in the unit cell, we let the user choose whether to apply translation in all +-1, +-1, +-1 directions or just +1 +1 +1 directions.
+- 20240301 - Provided translation options for unit cells with more than 100 atoms, either in all ±1 directions or just +1 in each.
-- 20240301 - show # of atoms and execution time per file on Terminal, save csv for logging at the end
+- 20240301 - Displayed atom counts and execution time per file in Terminal; added CSV logging.
-- 20240229 - include support for binary, ternary, and quaternary CIF files
+- 20240229 - Expanded file support to include all CIF files.